General Relativistic Theory of Light Propagation in the Field of Radiative Gravitational Multipoles: Equations of Propagation of Electromagnetic Signals

-where $\nabla_\alpha$ denotes covariant differentiation \cite{note3}.
-Taking a covariant divergence from equation (\ref{m1a}), using equation (\ref{m1b}) and applying the rule of commutation of two covariant derivatives from the tensor field of a second rank \cite{LL,mtw,wald}, we obtain the covariant wave equation for the electromagnetic field tensor
+where $\nabla_\alpha$ denotes covariant differentiation.
+Taking a covariant divergence from equation (\ref{m1a}), using equation (\ref{m1b}) and applying the rule of commutation of covariant derivatives of a tensor field of a second rank, we obtain the covariant wave equation for the electromagnetic field tensor